dodofrog/Pokemon-Login-System/README.md

 ## Files
 - ***Database:*** Uses SQLite to store client usernames/passwords.
-- ***Server*** Bridges client and database, creates accounts, communicates with the Pokemon API, and verifies users.
+- ***Server:*** Bridges client and database, creates accounts, communicates with the Pokemon API, and verifies users.
-- ***Socket*** Directly communicates with the client, allowing users to log in/create an account.
+- ***Socket:*** Directly communicates with the client, allowing users to log in/create an account.

 ## Dependencies
 - Python 3